Boost Your Low Winter Mood with Food

 Low moods are often associated with the winter months and it goes without saying that this winter, during a pandemic, we’re all especially susceptible to the gloom.
-Many clients report (and I’ve been there, too) that it’s harder to feel social and a general sadness permeates life.
-Seasonal Affective Disorder (S.A.D.) is a common diagnosis, and telltale signs of S.A.D. are often depression, anxiety, irritability, and increased stress during the winter months … can you relate?
+Many clients report (and I’ve been there, too) a general sadness that permeates life.
+Seasonal Affective Disorder (S.A.D.) is a common diagnosis and telltale signs of S.A.D. are often depression, anxiety, irritability, and increased stress during the winter months.
+Can you relate?
 If so, we’re here to LIFT YOUR SPIRITS!
-At Nutritional Weight & Wellness we know that food can help with these seasonal symptoms; you no longer have to just survive the cold, dark winter, but instead thrive.
+At Nutritional Weight & Wellness we know that food can help with these seasonal symptoms.

 - Lack of Vitamin D – First, let’s think of why our moods are low in the first place.
 Most people understand that sunlight can have a huge impact on moods because it helps activate vitamin D in our bodies.
-In the winter months, our vitamin D levels can drop dramatically, and our moods go right down with it.
+In the winter months, our vitamin D levels can drop dramatically and our moods go right down with it.
 Vitamin D also helps our immune function so when your level is low, you have a greater risk of becoming sick.
 No thank you to that double whammy, especially during a pandemic!
 Several research studies have shown this correlation between vitamin D and low moods.
 In a study of 1,200+ people aged 65 or older, individuals with depression showed a 14% lower vitamin D level than individuals without depression.
 Another study of healthy women found low vitamin D levels contributed to depressive symptoms.

 - Skipping Meals – Low blood sugars also trigger low moods.
-When we’re so busy that we end up skipping meals and snacks, this leads to low blood sugars.
+When we’re too busy to eat and we end up skipping meals and snacks, this leads to low blood sugars.
 Low blood sugar, in addition to eating more sugar (see the following bullet), is a recipe for low moods.

 - Too Many Processed Carbs and Sugar – Many people (consciously and unconsciously) eat to improve moods by consuming processed carbohydrates and sugar.
 Winter holidays (and the unhealthy food that accompanies them) and stir-crazy quarantine baking also don’t make this any easier.
-Plus, so-called “comfort” foods like donuts, cookies, heavy casseroles and pizza can cause more depression or anxiety (find healthier comfort foods here).
-Sure you’ll have a sudden burst of happiness from the happy brain chemicals dopamine and serotonin, but these brain chemicals spike and plummet rapidly with sugar intake.
+Plus, so-called “comfort” foods like donuts, cookies, heavy casseroles, and pizza can cause more depression or anxiety (find healthier comfort foods here).
+Sure, you’ll have a sudden burst of happiness from the happy brain chemicals dopamine and serotonin, but these brain chemicals spike and plummet rapidly with sugar intake.
 Your body will then crave more sugar and the cycle continues.

 Our Top Two Tips to Feel Happier in Winter

-Okay, onto the good news!
+Onto the good news!
 We can do something about it!
 Here are our top two tips we share with clients for boosting your mood.
 Within a week or two I’ve had numerous clients see HUGE improvements in their mood, and you can too!

 If you are experiencing low moods, it’s a good idea to have your doctor check your vitamin D level; optimal levels should be between 50-80 ng/mL.
-For those with low vitamin D levels, anyone experiencing winter blues and anyone who lives in the northern latitudes, most nutritional experts recommend 2,000-4,000 IUs daily for clients in the winter months.
+For those with low vitamin D levels, anyone experiencing winter blues, and anyone who lives in the northern latitudes, most nutritional experts recommend 2,000-4,000 IUs daily for clients in the winter months.
 NutriKey brand vitamin D3 1000 comes in an easy to swallow small softgel capsule.
 We recommend taking it with food since vitamin D is a fat soluble vitamin and needs food to enhance absorption.
 Best taken at breakfast because that lines up with our circadian rhythm and it can be energizing.
 If you think about it, if we were getting Vitamin D3 from sunshine on our skin, it would be during the day, not at night or before bed!
 For some people, taking Vitamin D3 too late in the day can interrupt their sleep.